 A DESERT is either a noun or a verb.
 As a noun, it refers to a dry area with very little precipitation and very few animals and plants.
 As a verb, it means “to abandon”.
-In contrast, a DESSERT is the last course of the meal that usually consists of a beverage and of something sweet.
+In contrast, a DESSERT is the last course of the meal usually consists of a beverage and of something sweet.

-- The DESERT is so arid that nothing can grow there.
+- The desert is so arid that nothing can grow there.

-- The Sahara DESERT is a natural barrier between North and Central Africa.
+- The Sahara desert is a natural barrier between North and Central Africa.

-- I thought we’d have strawberries and cream for DESSERT.
+- I thought we’d have strawberries and cream for dessert.

-- There’s nothing like a luxurious DESSERT to give a menu a final flourish.
+- There’s nothing like a luxurious dessert to give a menu a final flourish.

-When to Use Desert vs Dessert
+When to Use Desert vs. Dessert

 Desert, both as a noun and a verb, comes from Latin, though from two different forms of the same word: the verb comes from desertus, while the noun comes from desertum.
 Depending on its part of speech, this word is also pronounced differently.
 For instance, the verb is pronounced with a long e, while the noun is pronounced with a short e.